kitian616/jekyll-TeXt-theme/_posts/2021-10-23-Advent-Of-Code-2019_02_Framework.md

 It is still far off from what I want to achieve, however, I was already able to send messages to the web page.
 I needed this for my code output during the code run.

-I still had some issues while developing

-- Did not yet find how to put breakpoints in the code - is this possible?
+The main question I had after day 1, was if there was any way to put breakpoints in the code. - To be continued...

 ### Day 2